otrv4/otrv4/otrv4.md

 ### Inmediately sending a data message

+// TODO: not stricly true

-After the calculation of the mixed shared secret `K` has been completed, a participant can attach inmmediately send a data message (prior to receiving a data message from the other party).
+After deriving the mixed shared secret `K`, a participant can inmmediately send a data message (prior to receiving a data message from the other party).
+Note that in this case, the party will have `their_ecdh` and `their_dh` set to NULL.

 If the participant has not attached an encrypted data message to the Auth-I
 message:

-  * Increments the ratchet id `i = i + 1`.
+  * Increment the ratchet id `i = i + 1`.

 Otherwise:

-* Sets `j` as the Data message's message id.
+* Set `j` as the Data message's message id.
-* Derives the next sending chain key by using the `chain_key_s` already derived and decided:
+* Derive the next sending chain key by using the `chain_key_s`, which has been already derived and decided:
   `chain_key_s[i-1][j+1] = KDF_2(chain_key_s[i-1][j])`.
-* Calculates the encryption key (`MKenc`), the MAC key (`MKmac`) and, if needed the extra symmetric key:
+* Calculate the encryption key (`MKenc`), the MAC key (`MKmac`) and, if needed the extra symmetric key:

   ```